smart-data-models/dataModel.DataQuality/DataQualityAssessment/doc/spec_ES.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
+            type: GeoProperty
+      x-ngsi:
-        type: Geoproperty
+        type: GeoProperty
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     outlier:
-      description: Includes information about the outlier characteristics of the measurement.
+      description: Includes information about the outlier characteristics of the measurement
       properties:
         isOutlier:
-          description: Property.
-Determine whether the measurement has been considered an outlier or not.
+          description: Determine whether the measurement has been considered an outlier or not
           type: boolean
+          x-ngsi:
+            type: Property
         methodology:
           anyOf:
-            - description: Property.
-Identifier format of any NGSI entity
+            - description: Identifier format of any NGSI entity
               maxLength: 256
               minLength: 1
               pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
               type: string
+              x-ngsi:
+                type: Property
-            - description: Property.
-Identifier format of any NGSI entity
+            - description: Identifier format of any NGSI entity
               format: uri
               type: string
+              x-ngsi:
+                type: Property
-          description: Relationship.
-Reference to the other entity including AI methodology information.
+          description: Reference to the other entity including AI methodology information
+          x-ngsi:
+            type: Relationship
       type: object
       x-ngsi:
         type: Property
     owner:
       description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *dataqualityassessment_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     precision:
       description: 'Precision measures the standard deviation of a dataset.
-That is, it measures how close the values in the dataset are to each other.'
+That is, it measures how close the values in the dataset are to each other'
       type: number
       x-ngsi:
         type: Property